-Mission Shakti: EC likely to take final call tomorrow on whether PM's speech violated poll code
+Mission Shakti: EC likely to take final call today whether PM's speech violated poll code

 New Delhi, Mar 28: The Election Commission has set up a committee to examine the matter related to Prime Minister Narendra Modi's speech announcing the success of Mission Shakti in the light of the Model Code of Conduct which is in force for Lok Sabha polls.